 Here we show you the town and walk to the local beach which is not far.

-St Lucia has an embarrassing and bloody history, but survives as a jewel with much to see from fishing villages to volcano and forests.
-It is the second largest of the four islands that make up the Windward group.
+St Lucia has an embarrassing and bloody history but survives as a jewel with much to see from fishing villages to volcanoes and forests.
+It is the second-largest of the four islands that make up the Windward group.
 Its neighbours are St Vincent and Grenada.
 Columbus arrived in 1502 and the British in 1605 but they failed to survive.
 The island has changed hands many times.
 In the port town, Derek Walcott Square is actually old Columbus Square, but is was renamed in 1992 when the locally born poet and playwright won the great prize.
-There is also a bust cast of him in the park along side their other nobel prize winner.
+There is also a bust cast of him in the park alongside their other Nobel prize winner.
 The market day is Saturday, but it is well represented every day except Sunday.

 We suggest this is an island to enjoy the beach or take a tour.
 The rain forest hike we did is tough, but there is a sky ride that requires no effort.
 See those adventures here on Doris Visits.

-If you are new to Doris Visits Cruise TV then welcome, we invite you to comment at the end of our blogs, and ask you for follow us on here on www.DorisVisits.com and like us on Facebook and follow us on Twitter and subscribe to our YouTube Channel to get the best from us.
+If you are new to Doris Visits Cruise TV then welcome, we invite you to comment at the end of our blogs, and ask you for follow us on here on www.DorisVisits.com and like us on Facebook and subscribe to our YouTube Channel to get the best from us.
 We are always looking for presenters and social media activists to help us expand so drop us a line anytime with ideas at [email protected] PLEASE SHARE

 If you have already booked your cruise, and it is a P&O cruise to St Lucia, you can book excursions before you go, and before the rush on board when it might sell out.
 You will then know they will get you back to the ship before it sails.
 Click below to go to your personal cruise planner and see it.